Candra0x6/Roca/contracts/USER_FLOW_POV.md

-# Arisan+ User Flow by Point of View (POV)
+# Roca User Flow by Point of View (POV)

-This document provides detailed user flows from different perspectives, showing exactly which functions each type of user calls throughout their journey in the Arisan+ platform.
+This document provides detailed user flows from different perspectives, showing exactly which functions each type of user calls throughout their journey in the Roca platform.

 ## Table of Contents
 1. [Pool Creator Journey](#pool-creator-journey)